Dhanunjay-369/Amazon_StaticSite/README.md

 # Amazon_StaticSite
-Simple amazon static clone with some responsiveness like navigating to pages like signup,logi,product,cart.
+Simple amazon static clone with some responsiveness like navigating to pages like signup,login,product,cart.